JefroB/Manifesto-Enforcer/README.md

 ---

-**Built with ❤️ for enterprise development teams who want Auggie-level intelligence in their approved AI environments.**
+**Open source tool built with ❤️ for enterprise development teams who want Auggie-level intelligence in their approved AI environments.**